Miriam-Hein/pands-project2021/README.md

 #### **Histograms of Variables**

 <div align="justify">
+Wikipedia describes Histograms as an accurate graphical representation of the distribution of numerical data.
+The histogram was first introduced by Karl Pearson.
 Histograms are focused on one variable at a time and shows the distribution of this variable.
 The values in a Histogram are usually split into intervals or so called discrete bins.
 The y-axis of the graph usually represents the frequency or counts the number of occurrences in the dataset for consecutive intervals.
 Basically, a bar chart only that it focuses on one variable rather than comparing different variables.
 [17] <br>
-The below Histograms have been created using the seaborn library with the x value varying, see code extract for plots 1 - 4 below:
+The below Histograms have been created using the seaborn library with the x value (4 variables) varying, see code extract for plots 1 - 4 below:
 </div>

 ```python
     sns.histplot(iris, x="SepalLengthCm", hue="Species", element="step")
 ```

 Each plot has been saved to the folder PNG on the repository using matplotlib, see code extract below.